Support for Victims of Spiritual Abuse

 Spiritual transgression is the abuse of a person’s spirituality, the abuse of a person’s heart, the source of the delicate longing for the Divine.
 Spiritual abuse often occurs very subtly.
 There are spiritual leaders who mean well, but unfortunately continue to perpetuate the abuse that they themselves have received.

 I have my own story to tell of the complex dynamics that occur within the relationship of a student and his spiritual mentor.
 I was part of a new religious movement for 14 years and a close attendant to the leader.
 It took me 14 years to get over the abuse I received.
 Whether the violation takes place in a Christian, Buddhist, Jewish, Muslim, Hindu or unaffiliated setting makes no difference.
 The dynamics are the same – an abuse of power by an inspiring, charismatic leader – manipulation, control over people’s lives.
 When the leader has a narcissistic streak, which is often the case, then abuse is never far away.
 It is unfortunate that spiritual abuse is an every day reality for many people in almost every religious affiliation.
-In the last twenty or thirty years, the example of fallen gurus or priests are too numerous to cite.
+In the last twenty or thirty years, the examples of fallen gurus or priests are too numerous to cite.

 Victims of spiritual abuse often feel ashamed, manipulated, intimidated and humiliated.
 The effects of spiritual abuse can be harrowing, as are other relational abuses.
 It leads to a lack of self-respect, grief, low self- esteem, anxiety, depression, despair, even suicidal thoughts, as well as cynicism, rage and a damaged relationship with the Divine.
 Victims will have placed a high degree of trust in their spiritual leaders.
 And when that trust is violated, the wound is deep.